d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Summary

-* The main interface to store and manipulate data for deep learning is the tensor.
-It provides a variety of functionalities including construction routines; indexing and slicing; basic mathematics operations; broadcasting; memory-efficient assignment; and conversion to and from other Python objects.
+ * The tensor class is the main interface for storing and manipulating data in deep learning libraries.
+ * Tensors provide a variety of functionalities including construction routines; indexing and slicing; basic mathematics operations; broadcasting; memory-efficient assignment; and conversion to and from other Python objects.

 ## Exercises